 North America life sciences BPO market, by services, 2013 - 2024 (USD Billion)

-The life sciences BPO market is segmented into pharmaceutical outsourcing, medical devices outsourcing, contract sales and marketing outsourcing, and others.
-The pharmaceutical outsourcing is further segmented into contract manufacturing services and contract research services.
+The life sciences BPO market is segmented into pharmaceutical outsourcing, medical devices outsourcing, contract sales, and marketing outsourcing, and others.
+Pharmaceutical outsourcing is further segmented into contract manufacturing services and contract research services.
 The contract manufacturing services include the Active Pharmaceutical Ingredient (API) manufacturing, finished dosage manufacturing, and packaging outsourcing; and the contract research services include drug discovery, pre-clinical studies, clinical trials, regulatory, and pharmacovigilance services.

 In 2015, the API segment accounted for the maximum share of over 70%, and the finished dosage segment is expected to have the highest CAGR of 7% over the forecast period.
 The market trends indicate a significant shift from low-value services such as API and finished dosage manufacturing, post-marketing surveillance, device component manufacturing to complex and specialized services such as lead optimization, Novel chemical Entity (NCE) development, pre-clinical testing, clinical trials, and custom synthesis services.

 The medical devices segment is segmented into contract manufacturing services and contract research services.
 In the medical devices sector, the outsourcing of services such as product design, product integration, pre-clinical and clinical investigations, and regulatory services are gaining significant traction; these developments are expected to significantly boost the life sciences BPO market over the forecast period.